AT-1K Raybolt

 The AT-1K Raybolt (현궁 "Hyeon-gung", Hanja: 晛弓) is a South Korean man-portable third-generation anti-tank guided missile built by LIG Nex1.
 It has fire-and-forget capability using an infrared imaging seeker and has a tandem-warhead to defeat explosive reactive armor.
 The Raybolt has a top attack and direct attack modes.
 It is the first ATGM to be built by South Korea and entered mass production in June 2017.

 The Raybolt is positioned by its manufacturer as a competitor and peer with the American FGM-148 Javelin and Israeli Spike-MR ATGMs.

-The Raybolt was first shown publicly at the Indodefence 2014 exhibition and at the IDEX 2015 exhibition.
+The Raybolt was first shown publicly at the Indodefence 2014 exhibition.

 Development

 Development began in 2007 and began in earnest in 2010, as South Korea's existing anti-tank guided missiles were reaching the end of their 25-year service life.
 LIG Nex1's priorities during development were world-class performance, weight, export competitiveness through localization of core components, cost-efficiency, and reliability.
 The development was not completely smooth, and for the first five years there were several failures with "Captive Flight Tests".
 In a retrospective on the development of the Raybolt, one engineer assessed the greatest challenge as quality assurance.
-On May 30, 2017, successfully completed the quality certification test of Raybolt organized by the Defense Acquisition Program Administration (DAPA).
+On May 30, 2017, it successfully completed the quality certification test of Raybolt organized by the Defense Acquisition Program Administration (DAPA).

 The Raybolt was developed to replace obsolete anti-tank weapons, such as recoilless rifles and TOW missiles.
 South Korea's 1970s-vintage TOW missiles lacked tandem-warheads and would not be able to destroy modern North Korean tanks equipped with explosive reactive armor (ERA).

-The Raybolt is produced by LIG Nex1 in cooperation with South Korea's Agency for Defense Development, under the auspices of the Defense Acquisition Program Administration (DAPA).
+The Raybolt is produced by LIG Nex1 in cooperation with South Korea's Agency for Defense Development (ADD), under the auspices of the DAPA.
 About 95% of the Raybolt is made in South Korea.

 The Raybolt underwent successful test evaluations in Saudi Arabia in December 2013 and January 2014.
 The Raybolt contract is expected to be worth 1 trillion won through till 2023.